Check out the latest information and advice on coronavirus (COVID-19).

 The longest apprenticeship is currently a Level 6 degree apprenticeship in civil engineering.

-The National Minimum Wage (NMW) for apprentices is £3.90 per hour.
+The National Minimum Wage (NMW) for apprentices is £4.15 per hour, as of 1st April 2020.
 The apprentice NMW applies to all apprentices aged under 19 and over and in their first year of their apprenticeship.

 Apprentices aged 25 and over, and not in the first year of the apprenticeship, will be entitled to the National Minimum Wage.